AndrewJBateman/angular-material-portfolio/README.md

 # :zap: Portfolio Angular Material

-* Angular 10 Progressive Web App (PWA) using Angular Material to create a fully-responsive portfolio website with a Firebase backend storing blog post entries, images as well as messages from users.
+* Angular & Angular Material used to create a fully-responsive portfolio website with a Firebase backend storing blog post entries, images as well as messages from users.

 **\* Note: to open web links in a new window use: _ctrl+click on link_**